Here are some tips for making the most of your garden firepit.

 8. Scented smoke

-Although smoke is generally inconvenient, you can use various aromatics and herbs to change its smell.
+Although smoke is generally inconvenient, various aromatics and herbs can be used to change its smell.
 Firepit aromatherapy can be done with herbs like sage, lavender, citrus peels, and flowers.

-This also comes with the added benefit that scented smoke, particularly the smoke produced by sage, can help to repel mosquitoes.
+This also has the added benefit that scented smoke, particularly the smoke produced by sage, can help repel mosquitoes.

 9. Let the fire extinguish naturally